mat-0/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Dikler from Condicote to Little Rissington
 - High river levels may lead to flooding.

-Flooding of low lying land and roads remains possible today, 17 December 2025, especially in the Bourton on the Water area.
-The forecast is for a dry morning before persistent rain moves in this afternoon, 17 December 2025.
-Rain is expected to continue overnight.
-River levels are currently falling slowly.
-River levels are likely to rise again in response to forecast rainfall over the coming 48 hours.
+Flooding of low lying land and roads remains possible tonight, 17 December 2025, especially in the Bourton on the Water area.
+Heavy overnight rain is forecast tonight, 17 December 2025, with further heavy rain forecast on 18 December 2025.
+Levels are expected to remain high over the coming days, and may rise further in response to forecasted rainfall over the coming 36 hours.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 19:00 17 December 2025 or as the situation changes.
+This message will be updated by 09:00AM on 18 December 2025 or as the situation changes.

 - Flood alert: River Leach from Northleach to Mill Lane near Lechlade
 - High river levels may lead to flooding.